rust-lang/rfcs/text/0000-postfix-match.md

 Sometimes, these method chains can become quite terse for the sake of composability

-Forever we hear the complaints of fresh rustaceans learning about option/result method chaining being [very surprised by the ordering](https://github.com/rust-lang/rfcs/issues/1025) of the methods like [`map_or_else`](https://doc.rust-lang.org/std/result/enum.Result.html#method.map_or_else).
+For instance, we have the [surprising ordering](https://github.com/rust-lang/rfcs/issues/1025) of the methods like [`map_or_else`](https://doc.rust-lang.org/std/result/enum.Result.html#method.map_or_else).

-This RFC proposes promoting the use of match statements by supporting postfix-match, reducing the use of some of these methods terse and potentially confusing method chains.
+This RFC proposes promoting the use of match statements by supporting postfix-match, reducing the use of some of these terse methods and potentially confusing method chains.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation